 Buena Vista Cafe, 2765 Hyde St/Beach St, Fisherman’s Wharf at the end of the Hyde-Powell cable car line - Well known for serving the first Irish coffee in the U.S. … and still the best.
 The Irish coffee & location are what make the difference.
 Good bar, fair food, nice setting though sometimes crowded.
 A good meeting spot where you can watch Irish coffees being made ten coffees at a time or have a pleasant chat with visiting tourists while you wait :).

-Reader Cafe, South end of Bldg C, Fort Mason Center, Marina Blvd & Laguna St - The Marina – This is a comfortable little coffee house run by the Friends of the SF Public Library along with the adjacent Book Bay book store.
-They serve Blue Bottle coffee, local wines, and have free Wi-Fi.
+Goody Cafe, South end of Bldg C, Fort Mason Center, Marina Blvd & Laguna St, The Marina – This is a comfortable little coffee house run by the Friends of the SF Public Library along with the adjacent Book Bay book store.
+They serve good coffee, local wines, and have free Wi-Fi.
 Enjoy yourself and support a good cause!

 Farm Table Coffee Shop, 754 Post St., E of Leavenworth, Nob Hill The coffee is superb … one of the best lattes we’ve ever tasted and good but limited snacks.
 Very small shop which is often crowded.
 We walked there from Union Square since it’s not that convenient to get to unless you live in the neighborhood.

 Blue Bottle Coffee, Ferry Bldg, SOMA – The line to the stand-up counter is often long … it takes them a while to prepare a cup … but they do create a very smooth & tasty latte.
 Peet’s Coffee, also in the Ferry Bldg, has long lines too but they tend to move faster.

 Blue Bottle Coffee, 315 Linden St/Gough, Hayes Valley – This is a “hidden” gem one block south of Hayes St. Stand-up order counter only.
 For the serious coffee drinker.